How to Reinstate LLC in Texas: Guide for Texas Business Owners

 To reinstate your Texas LLC, you need to do the following:

-- Obtain a Texas tax clearance letter from the Comptroller of Public Accounts
+- Obtain a Texas tax clearance letter from the Comptroller of Public Accounts.

 How to File and Pay Late Franchise Taxes After Involuntary LLC Termination

 In addition to paying the late franchise tax, you will also need to pay a $50 penalty for each late report.
 Normally, franchise taxes are due on May 15 or the following business day if the 15th falls on a holiday or weekend.
-If you're paying one to 30 days late, you will also need to pay a penalty of 5% of the assessed tax.
+If you are paying one to 30 days late, you will also need to pay a penalty of 5% of the assessed tax.
 A 10% penalty applies for payments made more than 30 days late.
-Interest begins accruing on the account once it's 61 days late.
+Interest begins accruing on the account once it is 61 days late.
 Interest rates fluctuate, but as of 2022, they are the annual prime rate plus 1.

 How to Obtain a Tax Clearance Letter

-To obtain a tax clearance letter, you must file Form 05-391 (Tax Clearance Letter Request for Reinstatement).
-This form is very short and easy to complete.
-It just requires your business name, 11-digit Texas taxpayer number, and the address where you want the Comptroller to send the clearance letter.
+To obtain a tax clearance letter, you must file Form 05-391 (Tax Clearance Letter Request for Reinstatement).It requires your business name, 11-digit Texas taxpayer number, and the address where you want the Comptroller to send the clearance letter.
 You can opt to receive the clearance letter by mail, fax, or email.

 After you complete these activities, the Texas Comptroller will send you Form 05-377 (Tax Clearance Letter).
 Send the letter along with the reinstatement forms and filing fees to the Secretary of State.